EldonGabriel/eldongabriel.github.io/_posts/2026-05-20-squid-proxy-configuration.md

 A structured troubleshooting and validation process was executed across multiple system layers to confirm the correct operation.

+**Service Validation**
-- **Service Validation:** Confirmed Squid was active and listening on port `3128`
+Confirmed Squid was active and listening on port `3128`

+**Authentication Testing**
-- **Authentication Testing:** Verified proxy returns HTTP `407 Proxy Authentication Required` without credentials.
+Verified proxy returns HTTP `407 Proxy Authentication Required` without credentials.

+**Domain Filtering Proof**
-- **Domain Filtering Proof:** Confirmed blocked domains return HTTP `403 Forbidden` when not in allow list.
+Confirmed blocked domains return HTTP `403 Forbidden` when not in allow list.

+**Log Analysis**
-- **Log Analysis:** Verified `/var/log/squid/access.log` records user activity, destinations, and actions (`TCP_DENIED` or `TCP_MISS`).
+Verified `/var/log/squid/access.log` records user activity, destinations, and actions (`TCP_DENIED` or `TCP_MISS`).

 ## 1.4 Troubleshooting Highlights

+**Missing Dot Trap**
-- **Missing Dot Trap:** Omitting a leading dot (e.g., `google.com` instead of `.google.com`) allowed subdomains to bypass filtering.
+Omitting a leading dot (e.g., `google.com` instead of `.google.com`) allowed subdomains to bypass filtering.
 The ACL was updated to include proper domain scoping.

+**Syntax Validation Errors**
-- **Syntax Validation Errors:** A typographical error in the authentication helper path caused a configuration failure.
+A typographical error in the authentication helper path caused a configuration failure.
 The issue was resolved through configuration validation prior to service restart.

 ### Tool Mapping